eyaldar2014/mock-api-final-project/README.md

       This project has both back-end and front-end.
       Front-end will be writen using React, Css and JS.
-      Back-end will be based on mongoDB using mongoose library, with NodeJS.
+      Back-end will be based on mongoDB using mongoose library, with NodeJS and express.

-      The idea is a mock api: it offers itself to the users as a server, including server actions:
-      start your own api with collections and validations.
+      The idea is a mock api: it offers itself to the users as a noSQL database, with dynamic functionallity - add or remove data, read the data and create uniqe schema ("behind the scenes"): start your own noSQL database with unique Schema and validations.

-      Must Have:
-      The purpose of the back-end is to be secured, and optioin to create your own end-point and probably with routes.
+      The purpose of the back-end is to be serve as noSQL platform, and later there will be for the user an optioin to create his own end-point adress better security. test the server side.

       Nice To Have:
-      Idealy (depends on development time and pority), offer a brilliant UI experience as any mockApi system.
+      Idealy (depends on development time and pority), offer a dynamic UI frontend.

+      when the project is ready :
+      use docker and create CI / CD pipeline. upload and use AWS serviecs.

       return result